braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/lytics.md

 # Lytics

 > [Lytics][1] is the customer data platform (CDP) of choice for the next generation of customer-centric businesses.
-Lytics Decision Engine, Conductor, and Cloud Connect solutions provide marketers and data teams opportunities to perform identity resolution, orchestration, and campaign optimization in real-time and in a privacy-compliant manner.
+Lytics Decision Engine, Conductor, and Cloud Connect solutions provide marketers and data teams opportunities to perform identity resolution, orchestration, and campaign optimization in real time and in a privacy-compliant manner.

-The Braze and Lytics integration provides a unified view of your customers to enable powerful personalization and to drive optimized campaigns using next best action orchestration and decisioning.
+The Braze and Lytics integration provides a unified view of your customers to enable powerful personalization and to drive optimized campaigns using the next best action orchestration and decisions.

 The integration allows brands to: